 |

-of Raccoon Circles
+Raccoon Circles

-hundreds of ways to use the webbing in settings such as education,
+The webbing comes in a wide variety of colors.
+The Book of Raccoon Circles contains hundreds of ways to use the webbing in settings such as education, teambuilding, and leadership development.

 Need the book?